 Setting Up a Cook Islands Trust During a Lawsuit

-The short version: Cook Islands law still provides meaningful protection even when the trust is funded after a claim arises.
-But U.S. courts will scrutinize the transfer far more aggressively, the risk of contempt increases substantially, and the settlor’s negotiating position is weaker than it would have been had the trust been established earlier.
+Cook Islands law still provides meaningful protection even when the trust is funded after a claim arises.
+U.S. courts will scrutinize the transfer more aggressively, the risk of contempt increases, and the settlor’s negotiating position is weaker than it would have been with earlier planning.
 The trust does not become useless.
 It becomes more complicated and more expensive to defend.

 Speak With a Cook Islands Trust Attorney